Manasi Naik: Career fluctuation and cameo appearances (2015–present)

-Her first lead role in years came in 2015 with the comedy Murder Mestri, in which she played Hemlata Mestri.
+Her first lead role in 2015 was the comedy Murder Mestri, in which she played Hemlata Mestri.
 The film was both a critical and commercial success, earning her the Zee Talkies Comedy Award for Best Actress.
 Later that year, she portrayed a seductive character in Vijay Patkar's Carry On Deshpande, though the film was panned by critics and failed at the box office.
 She followed this with a praised performance in Dholki, with The Times of India’s Mihir Bhanage commenting, “Naik finally gets a role that is a little bigger than a song.”
 That same year, she played the lead in the suspense-horror film The Shadow, portraying a protective mother who confronts mysterious supernatural events in a farmhouse.
 This marked the first time she played a mother on screen, moving away from her earlier glamorous image.

 In the years that followed, Naik made notable special appearances in dance numbers across films like Police Line Ek Purna Satya, Jalsa, Smile Please and Ekdam Kadak, and also featured in several Marathi music videos She also served as a judge on the dance reality show Dholkichya Talavar Season 4.

-Naik was also part of Jee Lo Apni Filmy Khwaishen, a unique project directed by late Nitin Chandrakant Desai, in which she portrayed 33 iconic characters from Indian cinema—both male and female.
+Naik was also part of Jee Lo Apni Filmy Khwaishen, a unique project directed by late Nitin Chandrakant Desai, in which she portrayed 33 iconic characters from Indian cinema, both male and female.
 The film was intended to mark her Bollywood debut, but it remained unreleased.

+After a brief hiatus, she returned to the screen in 2025 as the leading lady in the romantic drama Sakaal Tar Hou Dya, opposite Subodh Bhave.
+The film, featuring only two characters throughout its narrative, tells the story of a broken man whose life takes an unexpected turn after a mysterious prostitute enters his darkest moment.
+Ashish Ningurkar of My Mahanagar writing, "Through her eyes, her words and her movements, the audience feels the harmony of darkness and hope in her life."
+Although the film failed commercially, Naik earned the Best Actress Award at the 2026 Ambernath Marathi Chitrapat Mahotsav and Sanskrutik Kaladarpan Awards.